-In a bowl, mix the apples, lemon juice, 1 tbsp flour and optional 1 tbsp sugar.
+- In a bowl, mix the apples, lemon juice, 1 tablespoon flour, and optional 1 tablespoon sugar.

-In another bowl, combine the brown sugar, oats, and flour.
+- In another bowl, combine the brown sugar, oats, spices, and flour.
 Mix well.

-Cut the butter into cubes and with a pastry cutter, or two knives, or your fingers, cut the butter into the oat mixture until it resembles coarse crumbs.
+- Cut the butter into cubes and with a pastry cutter, two knives, or your fingers, cut the butter into the oat mixture until it resembles coarse crumbs.

 - Sprinkle the oat mixture overtop the apples.

 - Bake for approximately 25 – 35 minutes, watching for the top to become golden brown.
 Remove from the oven and let cool for 20 minutes.
 The filling is very hot!

 - To serve, scoop some of the apple crisp into a bowl and drizzle with as much caramel sauce as you desire.
 Enjoy!

 Nutrition Information:Yield: 6 Serving Size: ½ cup

 Amount Per Serving: Calories: 398Total Fat: 17gSaturated Fat: 10gTrans Fat: 1gUnsaturated Fat: 5gCholesterol: 41mgSodium: 155mgCarbohydrates: 63gFiber: 6gSugar: 42gProtein: 3g

 All nutritional information is based on third-party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods, and portion sizes per household.